evanmalherbe/rock-paper-scissors/README.md

-This is another TOP project to create a Rock Paper Scissors program.
+This is another "The Odin Project" project to create a Rock Paper Scissors game.